By: Adam H. Rosenblum Esq. | Last Updated:

 Careful adherence to these procedures will help avoid accidents and tickets which carry points and fines.

-If you are unfortunate enough to receive a ticket for unsafe lane change or a violation of the move over law, you should contact a New York traffic ticket immediately.
-It is very likely that the ticket can be challenged so that you don’t get points and increased auto insurance premiums.
+Drivers who are unfortunate enough to receive a ticket for unsafe lane change (VTL 1128a) should contact a New York traffic ticket attorney immediately.
+It is very likely that the ticket can be challenged to reduce or eliminate the points and increased auto insurance premiums.

 Whether you are facing a ticket for violating NY unsafe lane change law or another New York traffic ticket, it is recommended to contact an aggressive traffic lawyer.
-Email or call 1-888-883-5529 today.
+Email or call the Rosenblum Law at 888-883-5529 for a free consultation today.